L.A Police Department Multiple Choice Exam - Practice Test & Study Guide (2025)

 What Is the LAPD Multiple Choice (MC) Test?

-Since 06/01/2020, the Los Angeles Police Department began using a Multiple Choice test format (LAPD MC Test) for their junior's recruiting process, instead of the previous PQE (Personal Qualifications Essay).
+Since 2020, the Los Angeles Police Department has been using a Multiple-Choice test format (LAPD MC Test) for its junior recruiting process, instead of the previous Personal Qualifications Essay (PQE).

 Note that if you fit into one of the following specific circumstances, you can get an exemption from taking the test (according to the official LAPD information):